 Class info

-As per the course calendar, this course runs Monday, May 3 to Monday, June 14.
+As per the course timetable, BIOL-2310 runs Monday, May 1 to Monday, June 12.

 All material is posted on MyInfo/D2L.
 I don't email the class any information; look in Announcements for the latest course news.